Entirely all parameters of the standard security level should be configured properly so that a web site runs well protected.

 Showing Database Request Errors

-The standard protection level does not require showing database error messages to common users which means the $DBDebug variable is to be set to false.
+The standard protection level requires showing database error messages which means the $DBDebug variable is to be set to code.
 Here, when a database error occurs, only the administrator will see the full error description.
 However, setting this variable to true causes the error messages to be shown to all the site visitors.
+If the $DBDebug variable is set to false the error messages are not shown to anyone.

 You can change the $DBDebug variable value by editing the /bitrix/php_interface/dbconn.php file.